Ricci Luyties: National team

-Beach volleyball career
+Beach volleyball

 Luyties played in his first beach tournament at Hermosa Beach, California in July 1983 with Steve Obradovich.
 Luyties obtained his first win in July 1988 at the AVP tour in Manhattan Beach, California with his partner, Karch Kiraly.
-In 1991, Luyties tallied 4 wins on the AVP tour.
-One was with partner, Mike Dodd and the other three were with his partner, Adam Johnson.
-Luyties had two wins with his partner, Brent Frohoff in 1992 and 1994 at the AVP tour.
-Throughout his professional beach volleyball career Luyties totaled 7 domestic titles.
+In 1991, Luyties tallied four wins on the AVP tour.
+One was with partner, Mike Dodd, and the other three were with his partner, Adam Johnson.
+Luyties had two wins with his partner, Brent Frohoff, in 1992 and 1994 at the AVP tour.
+Throughout his professional beach volleyball career, Luyties totaled seven domestic titles.

-Coaching career
+Coaching

 Luyties was the head coach at La Jolla High School in 1999 and 2000.
-He was also the coach of the Coast Volleyball Club Girls 16’s team, the Wind ‘N Sea Volleyball Club, the San Diego Volleyball Club Boys 17’s and Girls 15’s and 16’s teams.
+He was also the coach of the Coast Volleyball Club Girls 16's team, the Wind ‘N Sea Volleyball Club, the San Diego Volleyball Club Boys 17's and Girls 15's and 16's teams.

 Luyties began his college-coaching career as an assistant at the University of Colorado.
 He coached there for three seasons and reached the NCAA Tournament twice.
 He spent six seasons coaching at Southern Mississippi with an overall record of 85 wins and 96 losses.
-His last season at Southern Mississippi was his most successful with an overall record of 27-5, obtaining the Golden Eagles first league title.
-Due to his coaching performance Luyties earned Conference USA Coach of the Year honors.
+His last season at Southern Mississippi was his most successful with an overall record of 27–5, obtaining the Golden Eagles first league title.
+Due to his coaching performance, Luyties earned Conference USA Coach of the Year honors.